 Qualities of Good Writer

-When I first started forming this hub is my mind I can up with several differ ways to present it.
+When I first started forming this hub in my mind I came up with several differ ways to present it.
 The more I thought about it the more I was stymied as to the direction to take.
-I knew the subject was the one I wanted but I was so sure about how I wanted to use it.
-Should I talk about perseverance in relationship to everyday life?
-Or in relationship to personal matters?
-Or one of the other million things that came popping into my mind?
+I knew the subject was the one I wanted to write about but I was not so sure about how I wanted to use it.
+Should I talk about perseverance in relationships of everyday life?
+In relationship to personal matters?
+Or one of the other million options that came popping into my mind?

 We absolutely must have a streak of stubbornness a mile wide along with a drive to succeed as a writer.
 Without them we would crumbled at the first inkling of rejection.
 We also need to have an abundance of patience and a well developed attention to detail.
 Without patience how will you get through those periods of brain freeze and writers block?
 The attention to detail is so important when weaving a story.
 If you have no detail you just have blandness.

 You definitely need to have faith and hope.
 Faith in yourself and your ability.
 You know you can write you just need the right person to recognize it.
 Every time you send out an article or send out a manuscript you need to have faith that the publishers will like it and hope that they will be sending that letter we all want.
 You know the one, "Congratulations, we would like to talk to you about publishing..."